Garrafao/phitag/frontend/data/guides/how-to-use-gpt-annotator.md

 ## Step 3: Phase Create
 Follow this guideline [Explained: Phase](/guide/explained-phase) to create a project in PhiTag.

-## Step 4: Add ChatGPT as a computaional annotator to your project
+## Step 4: Add ChatGPT as a computational annotator to your project

 | ![](/gif/guide/add-comp-annotator.gif) |
 | :---------------------------------: |